For a better experience, we recommend the United States website, which has content more relevant to your location.

 After that, please proceed with Pairing Tree Turbo Devices

-The following wiring topologies are possible, at a maximum length of 150m/492ft:
+The following wiring topologies (Tree Turbo) are supported, with a maximum cable length of 150 m /492 ft:

-For longer runs or multiple Tree Turbo devices with high power consumption, either install a power supply closer to them, or use multiple supply lines.
-A separate, larger cross-section supply line can also be used.
+For longer cable runs or when connecting multiple Tree Turbo devices with high power consumption, additional power supplies can be installed near the devices, or multiple supply lines can be routed.

 The Tree Turbo communication is IP based, therefore IP addresses for all Tree Turbo devices will appear on the network.